kengibson1111/go-stdlib/README.md

 * decryptoeap - this shows how to use an rsa.PrivateKey in order to decrypt.
 A signature is not included.

+* conversation - this shows the basics of both OEAP and PSS.
+All from public sources.

 ## crypto/sha1

 This shows 2 ways to create the same checksum using a sha1 hash.